How to open a China business bank account from Singapore

 Opening a China bank account from a Singapore branch

-Chinese banks ICBC, OCBC, and BOC have branches in Singapore and offer RMB accounts to local businesses that trade with China.
+Chinese banks ICBC, OCBC, and BOC have branches in Singapore and offer CNY accounts to local businesses that trade with China.
 The process is similar to opening a corporate bank account in Singapore - submit your application online and gather your business registration documents.
 A bank representative will call you and schedule an in-person appointment, where you will submit your documents and verify your identity.

 Opening a business account from Singapore with a fintech provider